2 Harihar Nagar: Plot

 The movie starts with a flashback, in front of a church, in 1980 when the four main characters were children.
 This scene shows the beginning of their friendship.
-Thomas Philip (a.k.a.
-Thomas Kutty) loses money to a scam artist, who responds to his complaints with violence.
-He is rescued by the other three who respond to his calls of distress.

-They then invite Thomas Kutty to join their group who, above all, vow never to cheat on one another.
+Thomas Philip alias Thomas Kutty loses money to a scam artist, who responds to his complaints with violence.
+He is rescued by other three friends Mahadevan, Govindan Kutty and Appukuttan who respond to his calls of distress.
+They invite Thomas Kutty to join their group who, above all, vow never to cheat on one another.
 The scene is transitioned by the quote "Thomas Kutty Vittodaa!"
 (Thomas kutty, run!) once the scam artist brings his friends to return the beating he got.

 The movie transitions to the current time: each of them are introduced again, 20 years later.
-Mahadevan is a Psychologist and an unhappily married father in the Middle East.
-Govindan Kutty is a Civil Engineer-CEO who's happily married Parvathi and settled in Kochi.
-Appukuttan (now Dr. Appukuttan Nair) is a dental specialist, living in Mumbai who often fights with his wife and twins.
+Mahadevan is a Dubai based businessman and a part-time personality development trainer who is married to Sulochana and they have daughter Meenakshi, but their family life is not successful.
+Govindan Kutty is a leading builder who's happily married Parvathi and settled in Bangalore.
+Appukuttan is a famous dentist, living in Mumbai who often troubles his wife Janaki and twin sons Manu and Vinu.

-The prologue show them preparing to travel back to Harihar Nagar to attend Thomas Kutty's wedding; he, after years of "enjoying" his bachelor life, has decided to settle down and marry an orphan who belonged to the same church as him.
+The prologue show them preparing to travel back to Harihar Nagar to attend Thomas Kutty's wedding.
+After many years of "enjoying" his bachelor life, Thomas Kutty has decided to settle down and marry an orphan Jaseentha who belonged to the same church as him.
 The prologue also highlights that none of them have really changed from their flirtatious ways, despite being married.

-After arriving at Harihar Nagar, they settle into Govindan Kutty's old house at Harihar Nagar.
-Disappointed at how life has become sombre after growing up, they decide to revert to their younger selves for the rest of the trip.
-To jump start their "trip back to youthfulness", Mahadevan suggests that they should create problems in the neighbourhood: according to him, its only with problems that one becomes youthfully energetic.
+After arriving at Harihar Nagar, they settle into Govindan Kutty's old house.
+Disappointed at how life has become sombre after growing up and being focused with their family, Mahadevan suggests that they should revert to their younger selves and live their old life how they lived in Harihar Nagar.
+To jump start their "trip back to youthfulness", they creates a problem in a hotel and escapes.